 So, one of Mullins major goals since his first day on the job Aug.
-4 is to illicit feedback from coaches as to whether the establishment of a coaching certification pathway program to teach first-time college coaches how to succeed would be beneficial to college tennis coaches
+4 is to elicit feedback from coaches as to whether the establishment of a coaching certification pathway program to teach first-time college coaches how to succeed would be beneficial to college tennis coaches.

 The ITA is the official governing body of college tennis and also serves as a coaches association for NCAA Division I, II, III, NAIA and junior college.

 Mullins could have also used a mentor relationship with an older, experienced coach.
-“We have something like that, but it hasn’t been as consistent as the ITA would have liked and needs some more structure at this time” Mullins said, adding he would like to potentially start a pilot program after the New Year beginning with 10 young female coaches.
+“We have something like that, but it hasn’t been as consistent as the ITA would have liked and needs some more structure at this time,” Mullins said, adding he would like to potentially start a pilot program after the New Year beginning with ten young female coaches.

 The coaching empowerment component in his job title excites Mullins, who most recently worked in Dublin, Ireland, as the Director of Sports at a fitness club.
 “I have a good sense for what may be useful,” said Mullins, a former Davis Cup player for Ireland.
 “We need to constantly look at ways to consistently educate our coaches.”